HunterKart/proficiency-faculty-evaluation/docs/prd.md

 **Story 4.5b: Flagged Evaluation Processing**

--   **As an** Admin, while viewing a flagged evaluation, **I want** to be able to Approve, Reject, or Request Resubmission, **so that** I can process the queue and maintain data integrity.
+-   **As an** Admin, while viewing a flagged evaluation, **I want** to be able to Approve, Archive, or Request Resubmission, **so that** I can process the queue and maintain data integrity.
 -   **Acceptance Criteria:**
-    1. From the detailed view, I have three actions: **Approve**, **Reject**, or **Request Resubmission**.
+    1. From the detailed view, I have three actions: **Approve**, **Archive**, or **Request Resubmission**.
     2. Choosing **"Approve"** resolves the flag and ensures the submission data is included in all aggregate calculations.
-    3. Choosing **"Reject"** permanently deletes the evaluation submission and all its associated answers.
-The data will be excluded from all aggregate calculations, and an anonymous notification with the reason is sent to the student.
+    3. Choosing **"Archive"** marks the submission as 'archived' and excludes it from all aggregate calculations.
+The submission is soft-deleted and recoverable for 30 days.
+    4. Archiving a submission requires the Admin to provide a reason, which is included in the anonymous notification sent to the student.
-    4. Choosing **"Request Resubmission"** marks the original submission as invalid (to be excluded from calculations) and triggers an anonymous notification for the student to submit a new evaluation.
+    5. Choosing **"Request Resubmission"** marks the original submission as invalid (to be excluded from calculations) and triggers an anonymous notification for the student to submit a new evaluation.
+    6.  _Dev Note:_ All actions on a flagged evaluation must gracefully handle concurrent requests from multiple admins.

 **Story 4.6: Viewing Resolved Flags**

 -   **As an** Admin, **I want** to be able to view a history of evaluations that I have already resolved, **so that** I can maintain an audit trail and reference past decisions.
 -   **Acceptance Criteria:**
     1. The flagged evaluations dashboard has a separate tab or filter to view 'Resolved' items.
-    2. The resolved list shows the submission details, the original flag reason, the action taken (Approved, Rejected, etc.), who resolved it, and the date of resolution.
+    2. The resolved list shows the submission details, the original flag reason, the action taken (Approved, Archived, etc.), who resolved it, and the date of resolution.
     3. This view is read-only.

 #### **Epic 5: Data Processing & Insights Visualization**